sid-agrawal/CellulOS-Docs/docs/source/design/design_pd_unified_entry_point.md

 ```{attention}
 TODO Linh: update github link for __sel4runtime_start_entry_osm
 ```
-`x1` contains the function address for the thread-like PD to start execting.
+`x1` contains the function address for the thread-like PD to start expecting.
 In this pathway, it's expected that libc has already been initialized for whatever ADS the PD is executing in. `[mod]` Control is passed to a custom entry function, `__sel4runtime_start_entry_osm`, which simply calls the user-provided function with arguments extracted from the stack and, eventually, the [](#cellulos-pd-exit-point).

 ## Guest-OS PD Entry
 Guest-OS PDs are not routed through the entry and exit points described above.
 Their entry is simply the start address of the raw binary kernel image.